KarimIO/Vulkan-Raytracer/README.md

 # Raytracer Test

-A test project using Vulkan to build a compute-shader-based raytracer.

-Currently we support compute-shader-based raytracing with multi-bounce and multi-ray per pixel.
+A raytracer built with Vulkan and C++20 modules that supports realtime compute-shader-based raytracing with multi-bounce and multi-ray per pixel.
 We only support spheres for the time being.

 ![A demo image](Demo.jpg "A demo image")

 ## Roadmap

- * Fixing all Vulkan Validation Layer warnings
- * Use a matrix-projected camera
  * Resizing the viewport
  * Move the camera using glfw input
  * Support Cook-Torrence BRDF